Nubians, Pissers, Cheating Queens, A Puffing Maid, A Lot of Heart, Deerlick, Bli-Blip, Marilyn Monroe, and Bosom Buddies:

 If you have been reading Theatre Schmooze since I began writing this column in April, you might remember that I wrote an article on May 16, 2006 about my love for the Public Theatre and Broadway production of Caroline, or Change.

 I love this show.
-I was fearful about what Studio Theatre was going to do with the show.
+I was fearful about what Studio Theatre was going to do with it.
 I was shaking when I walked into the first preview performance, and I wasn’t thrilled at the sound problems in the new Metheny Theatre, but when Julia Nixon opened her mouth and sang her first notes as Caroline – a very angry maid, the fear disappeared.
 Her voice was clear and powerful and although I wish she was angrier (which is more in character) Julia’s voice crackled during Lot’s Wife – the long, powerful, difficult to sing second act soliloquy.
 During Lot’s Wife, Julia Nixon was a force of nature.

 And what about local wonder boy, Max Talisman?
 A true professional – at the ripe age of 12 – who delivered a vocal performance that not many adults 3 time his age could.
 Trisha Jeffrey as rebellious daughter Emmie, delivered I Hate The Bus with such power and conviction that I almost called a cab for her.
 Kelly Rucker’s Dottie was the perfect foil for Julia’s Caroline, and Allison Blackwell’s Moon-singing Donna, Donna (a Yiddish folk song about a lamb lead to slaughter) in Moon Change, gave me the woolies.
 And special note to Elmore James-the washing machine-who put Julia through the ringer, and whose powerful rendition of The Bus (which ends with “The President is dead.”) shook the Metheny Theatre.